SergeBakharev/carvera_a_to_z/glossary.md

 **Dado** \(US and Canada\) : A slot \(housing in the UK, trench in Europe\) cut into the surface of a material, normally only used in woodworking where it signifies a groove made across the grain of the wood.
 Through dadoes pass from one side to the other \(and have only two sides and a bottom\), stopped are closed at one end \(or both\) ends.

-**Depth of Cut** \(DOC\) : Depth of Cut \(Depth per Pass in \[\[Carbide Create\]\]\) is how deep the tool is cutting under the surface of the stock material being cut.
+**Depth of Cut** \(DOC\) : Depth of Cut \(Depth per Pass in \[\[Makera CAM\]\]\) is how deep the tool is cutting under the surface of the stock material being cut.
 The depth of cut will determine the height of the chip produced.
 Typically, the depth of cut will be less than or equal to the diameter of the cutting tool.
 It takes more power to run a higher depth of cut and so slower feed rates and/or spindle speeds are usually necessary.
 Axial DOC is the depth specifically, radial DOC is the width of the tool which can be engaged in each pass.
 See [Feeds & speeds](feeds-and-speeds-basics.md#choosing-doc-and-woc) section.

 **Depth Ring** : Plastic collar used to set bit cutting depth.